wp-plugins/utubevideo-gallery/readme.txt

 - Set progress bar color of video player
 - Set starting resolution of videos (480p, 720p, or 1080p)
 - Order video albums by newest or oldest videos first, as well as custom re-ordering of videos / albums
-- Possiblity of skipping video albums and just display videos
+- Possibility of skipping video albums and just display videos
 - Set video thumbnails as either square or rectangle
 - View counts of video albums and videos within a gallery in the backend
 - Add YouTube playlists to an album